 HTP is recognised as an inclusive environment where all children, including those with particular physical, emotional or educational needs have a voice that is heard.
-The high standards of behaviour found at HTP helps prepare our children for the expectations of secondary school.
+The high standards of behaviour found at HTP help prepare our children for the expectations of secondary school.

 The House system and School Council

-The school is dividing into four houses, (Andrew, Patrick, George, David,) each are filled equally with children from years Reception to Year 6.
+The school is divided into four houses, (Andrew, Patrick, George, David,) and each is filled equally with children from years Reception to Year 6.
 Children earn points for their house through a reward system which is linked to both the school’s values as well as to the Christian values embedded at the heart of our teaching.
 Children are encouraged to take on positions of responsibility within HTP, including becoming members of “School Council” and “Sports Captains”.
 House sports are both inclusive and competitive.
 “Sports Captains” champion an individual sport and are selected for their leadership skills and passion for their sport.

-Collective Worship supports the teaching of Christian values (including Open the Book) and are regularly led by members of the local clergy and members of the church community.
+Collective Worship supports the teaching of Christian values (including Open the Book) and is regularly led by members of the local clergy and members of the church community.
 Our children enjoy attending the “Easter Club” run during the holidays, and some of our children attend the “Brownie Pack” run at St Nicholas, which is again supported by Holy Trinity Church.